GrenManSK/mdown/README.md

 ---

-- If you get message that about lock file is present adn you believe you don't have already program started use `--force-delete` option to force it to delete lock file
+- If you get message that about lock file is present and you believe you don't have already program started use `--force-delete` option to force it to delete lock file